 I am currently a research associate at Heriot-Watt's Intercultural Research Centre (IRC) developing a creative ethnological practice.
 I have worked in collaboration with Professor Ullrich Kockel publishing work on an emerging Scottish creative ethnology and its potential in a European context, and have co-written work with Professor Máiréad Nic Craith as part of the European CoHere Project.

-I have experience of lecturing, teaching and tutoring in Scottish Studies, cultural politics, heritage, ethnology and the creative arts in both higher education (Department of Celtic & Scottish Studies, University of Edinburgh) further education (Newbattle Abbey College) and in non-formal contexts.
+I have experience of lecturing, teaching and tutoring in Scottish Studies, cultural politics, heritage, ethnology, literature and the creative arts in both higher education (Department of Celtic & Scottish Studies, University of Edinburgh) further education (Newbattle Abbey College) and in non-formal contexts.
 I also have experience of distance and online learning through contributing to the development of a taught postgraduate course in Scottish Culture and Heritage/Cultur agus Dualchas na h-Alba at the University of Edinburgh in partnership with Sabhal Mòr Ostaig, University of the Highlands and & Islands.
-Working with Professor Gary West, I developed new courses relating to national and international debates in culture, creativity, policy and practice.
+Here, I developed new courses relating to national and international debates in culture, creativity, policy and practice.
 I was nominated by the students for a EUSA Teaching Excellence award for three years running.

 Outwith academia I have supported various creative projects and have worked for and contributed to the development of various arts organisations in a freelance capacity, including TRACS (Traditional Arts and Culture Scotland) and its associated networks, working directly with artists, with the public and at a strategic level.
 During my time here I organised a national conference on Intangible Cultural Heritage (ICH) in partnership with BEMIS Scotland in 2016 as part of Scotland’s Year of History, Heritage and Archaeology.
 Working as an ethnologist, I am a director of Local Voices CIC, an ethnological community enterprise that works with different social groups in communities across the country to collectively explore, document and promote aspects of local language, dialect, song, story, music and memory.
 In 2018 Local Voices ran creative workshops for international research students at the SIEF International Summer School in partnership with the Elphinstone Institute in Portsoy.
 I also work with the The Shieling Project, a social enterprise leading in heritage and sustainability education bringing the ‘folk school’ approach from Scandinavia to the Scottish Highlands.
 I contributed an article to the magazine Reforesting Scotland on this place-based approach in education.